StackA2A

 Key differentiators:

-• A2A Protocol Support — First security tool to test Agent-to-Agent agents, including Agent Card discovery, task lifecycle attacks, and multi-turn manipulation.
+• A2A + MCP Protocol Depth — First security tool to test Agent-to-Agent agents, including Agent Card discovery, task lifecycle attacks, and multi-turn manipulation.

-• Framework Agnostic — LangChain, CrewAI, MCP, remote HTTPS agents, or write your own adapter.
+• Framework Agnostic — LangChain, CrewAI, Bedrock, MCP, browser-based chat UIs, remote HTTPS agents, or write your own adapter.

 Install